Honor Your Loved Ones at the Finlandia Foundation Family Tree

 In the decades since, those resolute early immigrants have been followed by others who have come to this country for a variety of personal and professional reasons.

-Because most FFN members trace their roots to Finland, we thought that this special year would be the ideal time to pay tribute to those loved ones who came before.
+Because most FFN members trace their roots to Finland, we thought that this special year would be the ideal time to begin a new way to pay tribute to those loved ones who came before.

 Finlandia Foundation Family Tree